Admissions Review

 7. Recommend admit, deny, waitlist, or "send to committee"

-For a Korea-region officer who has read 200 Korean applicants in a season, your application is being benchmarked against the others.
+For a regional officer who has read hundreds of applicants from your country in a season, your application is being benchmarked against the others.
 They know:

-• Which Korean high schools are SKY-feeders, which are international, which are second-tier
+• Which high schools in your country are well-known feeders, which are international schools, which are less familiar

-• What a generic "I love computer science" essay looks like vs a specific one
+• What a generic essay looks like versus a specific one

-This is good and bad for Korean applicants.
-Good: a strong applicant from a non-flagship Korean high school will be recognized as strong, not penalized for unfamiliarity.
+This is good and bad for international applicants.
+Good: a strong applicant from a lesser-known school will be recognized as strong, not penalized for unfamiliarity.
 Bad: generic essays get spotted instantly.
 The officer has read your essay before, just with different names.
 Specificity is the only defense.

 What this means for your application

 1. Write for an expert reader, not a tourist.
-The Korea-region officer has been to Seoul.
-They know what Gangnam looks like.
-They know what 수능 is.
-You don't need to over-explain Korean context — and over-explaining can feel patronizing or filler-heavy.
+Your regional officer likely knows your country.
+You do not need to over-explain local context, and over-explaining can feel patronizing or filler-heavy.
 Trust them to know the basics.

 2. Demonstrate self-awareness about your own context.
-If your school is one the officer hasn't seen before, the School Profile your counselor sends helps.
-But you can also subtly contextualize: "as the only student in my year to take AP Calculus BC outside the regular Korean curriculum…"
+If your school is one the officer has not seen before, the School Profile your counselor sends helps.
+But you can also subtly contextualize: "as the only student in my year to take AP Calculus BC outside the standard curriculum..."

-4. Don't try to manipulate the AO emotionally.
-Sob stories about working hard, family pressure, or wanting to make parents proud are very common in the Korean pool and rarely move the needle.
+4. Do not try to manipulate the AO emotionally.
+Sob stories about working hard, family pressure, or wanting to make parents proud are very common in international applicant pools and rarely move the needle.
 AOs are paid to evaluate evidence of capability and fit, not to feel sympathy.
-Lead with what you've done and learned, not what you've suffered.
+Lead with what you have done and learned, not what you have suffered.

-5. Visit campus or attend Korea info sessions if you can.
-AOs visit Korea every fall — usually in September and October.
-Major schools host info sessions in Seoul.
+5. Attend info sessions if you can.
+AOs visit major international markets every fall, usually in September and October.
 Attending is the single easiest demonstrated interest signal you can give.
 The AO often physically sees you at the session and remembers the name when your application crosses their desk.

 Limitations

 AOs are not infallible.
-They have biases — some have favorites among Korean schools, some don't.
-They get tired, they have bad days, and they're occasionally just wrong.
+They have biases, they get tired, they have bad days, and they are occasionally just wrong.
 Two AOs reading the same application can give very different ratings.
-This is the irreducible randomness in selective admissions, and there's nothing you can do about it except apply to enough schools that the noise averages out.
+This is the irreducible randomness in selective admissions, and there is nothing you can do about it except apply to enough schools that the noise averages out.

 Related terms